 First and foremost, probiotics can rebalance our microbiome to fight off bad bacteria, prevent any intestinal discomfort, and keep the body working properly.
-On top of this, certain probiotic strains may support immune function and the body’s response to vaccines.
+On top of this, certain probiotic strains may support immune function and the digestive health.

 As you’re choosing a probiotic, be sure to pick up a product or supplement with at least one billion colony-forming units (CFU).
 Also, make sure they contain live bacteria and always check the storage requirements and expiration dates.

 For more information here, check out our blog post on how to pick the right probiotic for you.